Blocks forming the word 'fertility' on a gray backdrop

 The good news is that the effects of alcohol can be reversed by quitting drinking.
 One study showed that it took three months for the return of healthy sperm production once alcohol consumption stops.

-Other Ways Alcohol Can Affect Male Fertility
+Other Links Between Alcohol and Male Fertility

 Alongside the effects on hormone levels, sperm quality, and sperm quantity, alcohol can affect male fertility in several other ways:

-• Lower sex drive.
-Alcohol can affect our desire to have sex in the first place.
+• Lower sex drive: Alcohol can affect our desire to have sex in the first place.
 Studies indicate that alcohol can lead to a lower libido (sex drive) due to decreased levels of testosterone.

-• Erectile dysfunction.
-Alcohol can also make it difficult to have sex.
+• Erectile dysfunction: Alcohol can also make it difficult to have sex.
 It depresses our central nervous system and impacts the signals between our brain and penis, making it difficult to get or maintain an erection.

-• Dehydration.
-As a diuretic, alcohol causes us to urinate more frequently than usual, which can lead to dehydration.
+• Dehydration: As a diuretic, alcohol causes us to urinate more frequently than usual, which can lead to dehydration.
 Dehydration can affect semen volume, or the amount of semen that we ejaculate.

-• Sugar.
-A lot of alcoholic beverages are high in sugar content.
+• Sugar: A lot of alcoholic beverages are high in sugar content.
 Multiple studies show a correlation between diets rich in sugar-sweetened beverages and impaired sperm motility (how well the sperm swims).
 Excess sugar can also lead to weight gain, which is also associated with reduced sperm count and quality.

 Tips To Support the Male Reproductive System